North Attleborough Master Plan

 North Attleborough’s school population has declined 11.4% in the last 10 years.

 A household is considered “cost burdened” if it spends more than 30% of its income on housing costs.
-In North Attleborough, approximately one quarter of homeowners and one-third of renters are considered “cost burdened”.
+In North Attleborough, just under one quarter of homeowners and one-third of renters are considered “cost burdened”.

 In order to gain control over the Chapter 40B process, North Attleborough must have 10% of its housing stock on the state Subsidized Housing Inventory (SHI) or meet annual production goals; it currently has only 3.1%.